Eagle Ford drilling rig

 We collaborate and innovate with industry groups, peers and suppliers to integrate sustainability into our supply chain strategies.

-In 2023, we enhanced our Scope 3 Supplier Emissions Strategyto reflect how we can most effectively manage climate risks and opportunities within our value chain.
-Our strategy includes the following elements:
+In 2025, we continued our Supplier Emissions Strategy1 which is intended to help us effectively manage climate-related risks and influence opportunities within our value chain.
+Our strategy focuses on:

-• Identifying suppliers with high relative impact on Scope 3 upstream supplier emissions.
+• Identifying suppliers with high relative impact on our Scope 3 emissions.

-• Building a governance framework for supplier sustainability to include Scope 3 supplier emissions.
+• Enhancing a governance framework for supplier sustainability to include supplier emissions.

 • Annually reviewing our Supplier Expectations and updating when applicable to add to expectations associated with climate, nature, responsible use of resources and human rights.

-• Collaborating with suppliers in conjunction with industry partners like API and Ipieca to align on disclosure frameworks and systems for collecting and reporting supplier emissions.
+• Collaborating with suppliers in conjunction with industry partners like Ipieca to align on disclosure frameworks and systems for collecting and reporting supplier emissions.

-We continue to monitor climate-related risks and believe that maintaining a global network of suppliers will mitigate physical climate-related risks.
+We continue to monitor climate-related risks and actively collaborate with suppliers with the ultimate aim of addressing and reducing emissions across the supply chain.
 Read more about our supply chain sustainability efforts.

 Commercial

-• Evaluating the potential to deliver differentiated products (e.g., natural gas, LNG, crude oil, and natural gas liquids) including a refresh of a previous consideration of Certified Natural Gas.
+• Evaluating the potential to deliver differentiated oil and gas products.
 This includes:

-• Focusing on methane emissions reduction, measurement and verification.
+• Focusing on methane emissions reduction, measurement and verification to support regulatory requirements along the natural gas value chain.

 • Engaging key certifiers to understand gaps between company plans and evolving certification requirements.